Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 The Primordial Dragons themselves have vanished, believed by scholars either dead, slumbering, or wandering worlds beyond reach.
 Drakkan grow up surrounded by tales of these forebears, though none can claim to truly know them.
 Still, denying the connection is considered foolish—perhaps even dangerous—for it is said that nothing angers a Drakkan more than mocking the truth they carry in their blood.

 **Personality traits:** Depends on heritage (spawn type)
 **Strong attributes:** Depends on heritage (spawn type)
 **Weak attributes:** Depends on heritage (spawn type)
 **Birth attributes:** Stature 11~12, Height 11~12, Ego 11~12, Appearance 6~8, Luck 6~8, Balance 10~11

 **Red** (Tiamat): Children of the dragon of fire and war, they embody raw strength, wrath, and leadership.
 Highly persuasive and influential, they dominate through combat skills (Melee, Brawl) and tactical prowess.
 Magic is also present, often tied to fire.
 **Strong attributes:** Strength, Charisma
 **Environment:** Warm and arid lands/places
 **Chromatic Blood Domain**: Fire
 **Skills:** Melee, Endurance, Persuasion, Spellcasting, Tactical, Leadership, Brawl, Defense.

 **Green** (Prometheus): Children of the dragon of earth and wisdom, these Spawns are calm, thoughtful, and resilient.
 Focused on survival and craftsmanship, they excel in tasks requiring endurance and defense.
 Their knowledge (Erudition) makes them wise advisors and peaceful leaders.
 **Strong attributes:** Constitution, Willpower
 **Environment:** Forest and verdurant lands/places
 **Chromatic Blood Domain**: Earth or Metal
 **Skills:** Endurance, Craftsmanship, Erudition, Survival, Melee, Tactical, Defense, Leadership.

 **Blue** (Leviathan): Descendants of the dragon of waters, these Spawns are quick, agile, and skilled at aquatic navigation (Swimming, Acrobatics).
 Subtle, persuasive, and opportunistic, they rely on finesse and survival skills to adapt to any situation.
 **Strong attributes:** Dexterity, Intelligence
 **Environment:** Waters and cold lands/places
 **Chromatic Blood Domain**: Water or Cold
 **Skills:** Swimming, Acrobatics, Melee, Subterfuge, Persuasion, Finesse, Brawl, Survival.

 **Yellow** (Aquilon): Children of the dragon of skies, they are energetic, social, and adept at trade interactions.
 Athletic and competitive, they excel in physical skills (Athletics, Acrobatics) and are strong leaders with a social edge (Persuasion, Negotiation).
 **Strong attributes:** Agility, Cunning
 **Environment:** Windy and high grounds/places
 **Chromatic Blood Domain**: Wind or Lightning
 **Skills:** Athletics, Melee, Persuasion, Finesse, Leadership, Acrobatics, Negotiation, Survival.

 **Black** (Bahamut): Children of the dragon of chaos and shadows, they are cunning and adept at subterfuge.
 Skilled in spellcrafting and tactical arts, they are formidable manipulators and stealth combatants, known for their survival instincts and strategic prowess.
 **Strong attributes:** Two different physical attributes
 **Environment:** Filthy or dark places/places
 **Chromatic Blood Domain**: Darkness or Death or Chaos
 **Skills:** Subterfuge, Melee, Tactical, Discretion, Persuasion, Brawl, Spellcrafting, Survival.

 **White** (Chromium): Children of the dragon of virtue and justice, these Spawns are eloquent, disciplined, and dedicated defenders.
 Highly respected, they focus on defense, leadership, and strategy (Tactical), complemented by magic to uphold order.
 **Strong attributes:** Two different mental attributes
 **Environment:** Neutral places
 **Chromatic Blood Domain**: Sacred or Life or Law
 **Skills:** Persuasion, Leadership, Defense, Erudition, Spellcasting, Tactical, Negotiation, Endurance.

 **Purple** (Arcanum): Descendants of the dragon of sorcery and mysticism, they are wise, scholarly, and possess strong magical abilities (Spellcasting, Spellcrafting).
 Drawn to erudition and meditation, they are mystics and artisans in pursuit of knowledge and mastery of the arcane.
 **Strong attributes:** Magic and one of the mental attribute
 **Environment:** Plans of existence and magical imbue places
 **Chromatic Blood Domain**: Arcane or Magic or Illusion
 **Skills:** Spellcasting, Erudition, Meditation, Spellcrafting, Persuasion, Craftsmanship, Tactical, Leadership.

 **Grey** (Gileyn Fu): ...
 **Strong attributes:** Cunning and Willpower
 **Environment:** ...
 **Chromatic Blood Domain**: ...
 **Skills:** ...

-**Creation access:** Costs 1 PP**Allegiance:** Magic, Ankou, or None
+**Allegiance:** Magic, Ankou, or None
 **Living environment:** Desert, Mountain, or Subterranean
 **Family:** Draconic Beings

 **Birth particularities: Draconic**
 - [Natural Weapons / Armor](#birth-natural-wa)
 - [Stronger Natural Weapons](#birth-stronger-natural-weapons)